serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## Google Cloud Platform

-The first thing that must be done is authentication with Google credentials in order to access Google Drive.
+The first thing that must be done is authentication with Google credentials to access Google Drive.

-It's necessary an Google API Key .
+It's necessary a Google API Key.

 1. Visit your Google Cloud Platform [dashboard](https://console.cloud.google.com/projectselector2/home/dashboard) and create a project.
 2. Give a name to it.